Skip to main content

 • Start with stable, conservative settings

-• H.264 is often the safer baseline
+• H.264 is typically the safest baseline

 Frame Rate

-• ~15 FPS is often a practical balance
+• ~15 FPS is a practical balance

 Recording Strategy